Kidney Stone Treatment in Tallahassee, FL

 Some medications have been shown to help increase the body’s ability to pass kidney stones.
 Such medications work by relaxing the ureter, which provides the kidney stone with ample room to make its way to the bladder, where it will finally exit the body through urination.
 Prescription-strength painkillers may also be necessary depending on each individual case.

 If the pain becomes too great, or if the ureter becomes completely blocked and begins to affect kidney function, surgery may be necessary.
 Modern technology allows for this surgery to be minimally invasive with minor recovery time.
 The most common types of surgery for the removal of kidney stones include:

 - Percutaneous Nephrolithotomy (PCNL)

-If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Kenneth Delay to discuss your treatment options.
+If you are struggling with pain or infection caused by kidney stones, please schedule an appointment with Dr. Kenneth DeLay to discuss your treatment options.
 To schedule an appointment, please call (833) 437-3352 or schedule an appointment online using our secure form.